 Overall amazing site

 – Fantastic website design

 What is skin betting?

-The first is that the skins you deposit are exchanged to a virtual coin currency where the amount of coins depend on the value of the skin.
+The first is that the skins you deposit are exchanged to a virtual coin currency where the amount of coins depending on the value of the skin.
 You’re then able to play luck based games together with other players, such as a form of roulette.
 In some cases it’s also possible to bet on a few matches, but the selection tends to be very limited.
 When you decide to make a withdrawal, the coins that you have gathered needs to be exchanged for other skins.

 What are skins and how do I get them?

 Skins are something that can be earned from playing certain video games, such as Dota 2 and CS:GO.
 These skins have no effect on the gameplay, but are purely used for cosmetic purposes to make a character look in a certain way.
 There are usually plenty of different skins that can be collected, which all change the appearance of a character in different ways.
 Some of these skins are rarer than others to come across and really rare ones can be sold for as much as hundreds and even thousands of euros.

 Apart from getting these skins within the game, there is a skin market on the steam platform where you’re able to trade skins with other players.
 There are also various websites that have skins up for sales.